 Apple VR/AR mixed reality headset rumored price

-Reports on the Apple VR and mixed reality headset price have been mixed.
+Reports on the Apple VR/AR mixed reality headset price have been mixed.
 But rumors suggest a developer focus, so pricing may center around attracting programmers.

 Tim Cook has spoken at length about how AR is Apple's end goal.
 The headset is reported to be the first stage in the company's wearable AR ambitions.
 The headset's main goal is reportedly to prepare developers for the launch of Apple Glass, and ensure the specs have app support for launch.
 Apple's main incentive is not to make money, and reports claim the headset's price will reflect that.

 While Apple's VR and mixed reality headset is supposed to be expensive, reports are divided on how expensive it's set to be.

 In any case, the cost of entry is going to be high and certainly a lot higher than other stand-alone VR headsets.
-For example, the Oculus Quest 2 costs $300 by comparison.
+For example, the Meta Quest 2 costs $300 by comparison.